Home Spotlight All You Need to Know About Writing a Follow-Up Email After Job Interview

 If you haven’t heard from your potential employer within the time frame they indicated during the interview, it is perfectly acceptable to send a follow-up email for updates.

-Use this email to inquire about your application in a professional manner.
+Use this template to politely inquire about the status of your application.

 Subject line: Follow-up on Bartender role